ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 - __hidden__ (tf.Tensor): feature encodings.

-The shape of the input tesnor and the expected tape of the output tensor varies across feature types.
+The shape of the input tensor and the expected tape of the output tensor varies across feature types.

 Encoders are initialized as class member variables in input features object constructors and called inside their `call` methods.